Evaluation of PID Performance at CEPC and Optimization with Combined dN/dx and Time-of-Flight Data: Detector configuration, software framework, and simulated samples

 \subsection{The TPC detector}

-FIG~\ref{fig:tpc} shows a sketch of the TPC detector~\cite{thecepcstudygroup2018cepcconceptualdesignreport}.
-The CEPC TPC is basically a field cage with gas inside.
-The inner and outer radii of the TPC are 0.3 m and 1.8 m, respectively, and the full length of the TPC detector is 4.7 m.
-The the center cathode plane which is set light blue in FIG~\ref{fig:tpc} is set to have a electric potential of 50 keV, while end plates which is set yellow in FIG~\ref{fig:tpc} is kept at ground electric potential, igniting a highly homogeneous electric field of intensity 300 V/cm providing a pushing force for the ionized electrons to drift and form a signal.
-Beside the electric field, there's a solenoidal magnetic field with an intensity of 3 Tesla, which suppresses transverse diffusion and improves position resolution.
+Fig.~\ref{fig:tpc} shows a sketch of the TPC detector~\cite{thecepcstudygroup2025cepcreftdr}.
+The CEPC TPC is a gaseous cylindrical tracking detector based on a field-cage structure.
+The inner and outer radii of the TPC are 0.6~m and 1.8~m, respectively, and the full length of the TPC detector is 5.8~m.
+A working gas mixture characterized by low transverse diffusion and high drift velocity, identical to the T2K gas mixture $(\mathrm{Ar}/\mathrm{CF}_4/\mathrm{iC}_4\mathrm{H}_{10}=95/3/2)$, is adopted.
+The central cathode plane, shown in dark yellow in Fig.~\ref{fig:tpc}, is held at an electric potential of $-63~\mathrm{kV}$, while the end plates, shown in purple, are kept at ground potential, thereby establishing a highly homogeneous electric field of 230~V/cm that drives the ionized electrons toward the readout.
+Under this drift electric field, the maximum drift time of the ionized electrons around the cathode in the T2K gas is about 34~$\mu$s.

+In addition to the electric field, a 3~T solenoidal magnetic field is applied to suppress transverse diffusion and improve the position resolution.

-FIG~\ref{fig:dndxvsdedx} shows the performance of the method of dndx and the method of dEdx.
-In the dndx method, the measured value of dndx represents the number of initial ionization clusters per unit distance for different particles, while in the dEdx method, it denotes charge per unit distance.
-The simulation indicates that the dndx method offers better particle identification capabilities compared to the the dEdx method.
+Fig.~\ref{fig:dndxvsdedx} compares the PID performance achievable with the dN/dx and dE/dx methods.
+In the dN/dx method, the measured value of dN/dx represents the number of initial ionization clusters per unit distance for different particles, while in the dE/dx method, it denotes charge per unit distance.
+Simulation studies demonstrate that the dN/dx method provides superior PID performance compared to the dE/dx method.

-FIG~\ref{fig:tpc_value} shows two look-up tables (LUT) of the TPC readout dN/dx mean and sigma when detecting the incoming particle of the given angle and velocity~\cite{Qi:2023PixelTPC}.
+Fig.~\ref{fig:tpc_value} shows two look-up tables (LUT) of the TPC readout dN/dx mean and sigma for incident particles with given angle and velocity~\cite{Qi:2023PixelTPC}.
 The LUTs are generated based on particle gun simulation results using Garfield++~\cite{Garfieldpp}.
 For each gun configuration, the detector response is fitted with a Gaussian function.
-The resulting mean and standard deviation are seen as the ideal readout dN/dx mean and sigma of the corresponding particle.
-The analysis uses the particle angle and velocity as inputs to query the corresponding dN/dx mean and sigma from the LUTs.
+The resulting mean and standard deviation are taken as the ideal readout dN/dx mean and sigma of the corresponding particle.
+The particle angle and velocity are used as inputs to query the corresponding dN/dx mean and sigma from the LUTs.
 The final output is obtained by applying a Gaussian smearing based on these values.